(This is an excerpt an article on the site ‘www.bhaktivedantacenter.com‘ )

 1. Find a jar and put your change in it at the end of each day.
 Whenever your friends come to visit, ask them to add to your jar.
 Explain how you will use the money and they will happily help.
 When you have enough saved, donate the money to a charity such as Food For Life Global.

-2. Load some kirtan on your ipod and listen to it instead of your usual fare of rock, or rap.
+2. Load some kirtan on your phone/MP3 player and listen to it instead of your usual fare of rock, or rap.
 Think about the lyrics and music you feed through those earbuds directly to your brain.
 What’s in your (you are the atma/soul) best interest?
 Good kirtan is all over the web.
 On iTunes you can find the music of Dasi (Karamrita dasi), Havi dasa, Agnideva dasa, Aindra dasa and others.
 The lyrics will elevate your consciousness, and the music is beautiful.

 3. Take time to sit quietly and chant the Maha Mantra on japa beads.
 Life is hectic and complicated, and so you might be thinking, “I’m already busy, and you want me to set time aside to just sit and chant a mantra?”
 Yes, that’s right.
 Sometimes what starts out seeming like an additional complication to life, can actually simplify it.
 Try rising earlier in the morning to chant before your hectic day begins.
 Time set aside regularly for chanting has so many benefits.
 First, as our teacher would say, when you chant, you are directly associating with the Supreme.
 If you chant my name, unless you are in the same room with me, I won’t respond.
 But the Supreme is present in His name.
 By associating with the Holy Names, we slowly, over time, become holy too.
 It’s true.
 It cleanses the mind, intelligence, and consciousness.
 And then there is the peaceful feeling we get when we clear out all the static and noise in our heads, and chant, Hare Krishna Hare Krishna, Krishna Krishna Hare Hare, Hare Rama Hare Rama, Rama Rama Hare Hare.
 We sell japa beads at our center, or you can get some from the devotional paraphernalia purveyors on the internet.
 Start with one round (108 beads) and work your way up to 16.
 Each round takes only a few minutes.